numcommand/num/doc/tutorial.md

 ## Output

-You can use a custom output field separator (OFS) and output record separator (ORS):
+You can use a custom output field separator (OFS) and output record separator (ORS).

     $ echo "1 2 3\n4 5 6\n7 8 9" | num min max records OFS=',' ORS=';'
     1,3;4,6;7,9

+You can use a custom output format (OFMT):

+    $ OFMT="%.4f" num sum data.txt
+    45.0000

 ## Command line options